- A certain amount of stress is a normal part of life. You can use some simple techniques and strategies to help you cope.

 Most people experience stress and anxiety from time to time.
 Stress is any demand placed on your brain or physical body.
 People can report feeling “stressed” when multiple competing demands are placed on them.
 The feeling of being “stressed” can be triggered by an event that makes you feel frustrated or nervous.
 Anxiety is a feeling of fear, worry, or unease.
 It can be a reaction to stress, or it can occur in people who are unable to identify significant stressors in their life.
 Stress and anxiety are not always bad.
 In the short term, they can help you overcome a challenge or dangerous situation.
 Examples of normal stress and anxiety include worrying about finding a job, feeling nervous before a big test, or being embarrassed in certain social situations.
 If we did not experience some anxiety we might not be motivated to do things that we need to do (for instance, studying for that big test!).

 However, if stress and anxiety begin interfering with your daily life, it may indicate a more serious issue.
-If you are avoiding situations due to irrational fears, constantly worrying, or anxious about a traumatic event weeks after it happened, it may be time to seek help.
+If you are avoiding situations due to irrational fears, constantly worrying, or severe anxiety about a traumatic event weeks after it happened, it may be time to seek help.

 Stress and anxiety can produce both physical and psychological symptoms.
 People experience stress and anxiety differently.
 Common physical symptoms include:

 - muscle tension